 Corbion is following a disciplined investment approach to these major business development initiatives through actions like:

 Business interruption due to new ERP platform

-Corbion embarked on a multi year (2017 – 2021) project to replace the existing ERP systems by a new, global ERP platform (project CUBE, based on SAP S/4HANA).
+Corbion embarked on a multi-year (2017 - 2022) project to replace the existing ERP systems by a new, global ERP platform (project CUBE, based on SAP S/4HANA).
 As this new system addresses nearly all of the core transactional processes, such transition if not prepared and/or managed well, could lead to major business interruptions.

 Inability to find, develop, and retain skilled talent

-To execute the Creating Sustainable Growth strategy, Corbion requires a pool of skilled talent.
+To execute the Advance 2025 strategy, Corbion requires a pool of skilled talent.